Gor98/Gor-task/README.md

 ```
 ### Open all permission for storage directory (only for development we do like this)
 ```
-sudo chmor -R 777 storage/
+sudo chmod -R 777 storage/
 ```
 ### Web page is available at
 ```
 http://0.0.0.0:8080/
 ```
-### Then go to your Telegram bot and message something
+### Then go to your Telegram bot and message something then refresh web page

+### If needed to reinstall docker images make sure you deleted .db-data